BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 - Legislative Committee

-The Legislative Committee shall be comprised of the Executive Committee members with an option for the President to appoint two additional Regional Directors from different regions.
-The chair of the Committee shall be appointed by the President, and may be the President.
-If a Regional Director appointed by the President ceases to serve on the Board, his or her replacement on the Legislative Committee shall be appointed by the President.
-The President may also, at their discretion, invite some, or all, of the Chairs and Vice-chairs for Committees of the Membership to participate as ex-officio members of the Legislative Committee.
+The Legislative Committee shall be comprised of the Executive Committee members with an option for the Chair of the Board of Directors to appoint two additional Regional Directors from different regions.
+The chair of the Committee shall be appointed by the Chair of the Board of Directors, and may be the Chair of the Board of Directors.
+If a Regional Director appointed by the Chair of the Board of Directors ceases to serve on the Board, his or her replacement on the Legislative Committee shall be appointed by the Chair of the Board of Directors.
+The Chair of the Board of Directors may also, at their discretion, invite some, or all, of the Chairs and Vice-chairs for Committees of the Membership to participate as ex-officio members of the Legislative Committee.

-The Committee, working closely with the Executive Director, shall coordinate the Association’s legislative activities and, guided by existing Association Positions to the fullest extent possible, review and approve comments, responses and actions with respect to legislative, rules and other proposals before the Congress and federal departments.
+The Committee, working closely with the President and Chief Executive Officer, shall coordinate the Association’s legislative activities and, guided by existing Association Positions to the fullest extent possible, review and approve comments, responses and actions with respect to legislative, rules and other proposals before the Congress and federal departments.

 - Audit and Finance Committee

-The Audit and Finance Committee shall be comprised of the Treasurer as Chair and two Regional Directors from different regions appointed by the President.
+The Audit and Finance Committee shall be comprised of the Treasurer as Chair and two Regional Directors from different regions appointed by the Chair of the Board of Directors.
 The Committee shall meet, at a minimum, twice each year.

 The Audit and Finance Committee shall: